Automattic/custom-metadata/readme.txt

 Tested up to: 3.3
 Stable tag: 0.5

-An easy way to add custom fields to your object types (post, pages, custom post types, users) & to generate option pages
+An easy way to add custom fields to your object types (post, pages, custom post types, users)

 == Description ==